rbiggs/chocolatechip-ui/README.md

 Please visit [ChocolateChip-UI's Website](http://chocolatechip-ui.com) for documentation and tutorials.
 This project includes examples for iOS, Android and Windows Phone 8 to help you get going.

 ##NPM
-The fastest way to get going with ChocolateChip-UI is to install the NPM mobule ```chui```.
+The fastest way to get going with ChocolateChip-UI is to install the NPM module ```chui```.
 This will allow you to quickly create the type of ChocolateChip-UI project you want.
 Please visit [NPM](https://www.npmjs.com/package/chui) for directions on how to use it

 ##Building